-Whether you live in the city or the suburbs, you've probably seen plenty of UPPAbaby VISTAs cruising your streets and parks.
+Whether you live in the city or the suburbs, you've probably seen plenty of UPPAbaby VISTA strollers cruising your streets and parks.

 Since its debut in 2006, the VISTA has amassed legions of fans who love the convenience, style and versatility of the stroller, which expands from a single to a double as your family grows.

-You may not be as familiar with one of the VISTA's most similar competitors, the Silver Cross Wave.
-The Wave, which is sold only at specialty stores like Strolleria, was released in 2017.
+You may not be as familiar with one of the VISTA's most similar competitors, the Silver Cross Wave, which was released in 2017.

 But Silver Cross is hardly an upstart brand: The British company created the very first baby carriage in 1877 and has been a favorite of the royal family ever since.